top of page

 Instead, Amaretto provides a delightful distraction from life’s turmoil, a soothing reminder that sometimes all we can do is clink our glasses and vibe politely through the apocalypse.

 So please, pass the Amaretto.
-I intend to savor each delicious sip while everything around me simmers down.
+I intend to savour each delicious sip while everything around me simmers down.
 Cheers!

 liquor or liqueur